 About Jimmy Young

 About Emily Zhao

 Emily Zhao has worked in the aviation industry since 2004 and is an expert in flight operations within China, including permits, arranging third-party suppliers, ground support and more.
 Prior to joining Universal Aviation China, Emily, who is based in Guangzhou, China, worked in the operations department for a Japanese airline.
 Fluent in Mandarin and English, Emily attended the Civil Aviation University of China where she majored in automation.

 Emily can be reached at firstname.lastname@example.org.

 About Vivian Han

-Vivian Han is a ground support specialist for Universal Aviation China.
-Vivian, who is based at Universal Aviation China headquarters in Beijing, is an expert on all aspects of operating to Beijing International Airport (ZBAA), including ground support, permits, customs, ground transportation, visas, arranging maintenance, local hotels and entertainment options.
+Vivian Han is a ground support specialist for Universal Aviation China– Beijing.
+Vivian, is an expert on all aspects of operating to Beijing International Airport (ZBAA), including ground support, permits, customs, ground transportation, visas, arranging maintenance, local hotels and entertainment options.
 Vivian is fluid In both Mandarin and English.

 She can be reached at email@example.com.